Ishaan125/PianoSimulator/README.md

 - img/ — images and icons

 ## Getting Started
-1. Open Index.html in a modern browser (Chrome/Edge/Firefox).
+1. Open the link in a modern browser: https://yellow-wave-075ea1110.3.azurestaticapps.net/
 2. Interact with the piano keys or top-panel features.
 3. Use the metronome control in the top-right:
    - Drag the circular knob to adjust BPM